-13.1 The price of any Products or Services shall be the price listed on our website.
+13.1 The price of any Products shall be the price listed on our website at the time the order is placed.
 The price is exclusive of all delivery costs which are payable by the Customer in addition to the Price.

 13.2 In the event that a Product is listed at an incorrect price due to a typographical error or error in pricing information, we shall have the right to refuse or cancel any orders based on the incorrect price whether or not the order has been confirmed.

 13.3 In respect of Products, the price shall be payable by the Customer on or after the Company accepts the Customer’s order.
 Where the order is placed on our website, the Customer shall pay the price at the time of placing the order.
 In respect of Services, the Company shall invoice the Customer on or at any time after delivery of the Services.